Skip to content

 Things to know

-• There is no need to specify space, name or version with your drift config.
+• There is no need to specify space, name or version with your evaluation config.
 These are automatically set based on the ModelCard or PromptCard you are using.